dcmouser/mewlo/doc/sphinx/book/about/goals.rst

    * When there is a performance issue somewhere -- the system should detect and report it -- no more wondering why the system is running slowly.
    * Built-in features for assessing performance and detecting bottlenecks.
    * Be super-easy to upgrade modules and addons.
+   * Focused on helping back-end administration -- with utility functions for performing maintenance and batch operations